MUSIC - DR. SARAH HARR

 "Music Notes" from Dr. Harr:

-Thank you for the opportunity to teach your children how music can affect every aspect of their lives, as well as help them to share the Gospel with your family, your church, and with the community!
-If you'd like to be a part of music education at BCA, or you have any questions or suggestions, please don't hesitate to call me, email me, or find me at school.
-I am the President of the Parent Teacher League this year, as well, so you'll be seeing and hearing a lot from me!
+Thank you for the opportunity to teach music to your children!
+If you'd like to be a part of music education at BCA, or if you have any questions or suggestions, please don't hesitate to call me, email me, or find me at school.
+I am continuing my position as PTL president again this year, so you'll be seeing and hearing from me a lot - per usual! ;)